 Take Action TodaY

-Canvass For Zohran with SURJ NYC!
+Canvass For Zohran with SURJ NYC

-Saturdays, 1:00pm - 4:30pm, Southern Brooklyn
+Saturdays, 1:00pm - 4:30pm

 Join SURJ NYC to speak with white working-class voters the Zohran campaign is not reaching!
 The campaign is running an incredible canvassing operation, but there are parts of the city it doesn’t cover.